corsis/PortFusion/README.markdown

 ### Requirements

-You need only of the following rows for compilation.
+You need only *one* of the following rows for compilation.

 | Remarks | OS           | Compilers           | Remarks                                                                                     |
 |:--------|:-------------|:--------------------|:--------------------------------------------------------------------------------------------|